dmd-program/dmd-300-sp17/project-1.md

 3. Decide on team collaboration tools.
 A more comprehensive list is located on the [collaboration tools page](/collaboration-tools.md).
 3. Identify meeting times.
 4. Discuss types of digital media workflows, tools, and formats that are of interest to the group.
 5. Identify design challenges or topics.
 It may be beneficial to bring some ideas to the initial meeting, or to convene a second meeting later to spend more time discussing.
+The project's focus word is meant to give you a starting point, and guide any design thinking activities, similar to the ones used in the Double Diamond process in DMD100.
+You can [refer back to DMD100](https://dmd-program.gitbooks.io/dmd-100-sp19/content/) at any time if you do not recall the activities that were used.
 6. Decide whether to assign team member roles.
 If roles are desired, what are they and who are they assigned to?
 7. Determine clear project outcomes and goals.

 ### Phase 2: Develop a design sprint

 You will develop a preliminary design sprint timeline document and [project blog](http://sites.psu.edu).

 The document should include:

+1. **Cover/title page:**
+  - **Title:** Design Sprint Schedule
+  - Date
+  - Team member names
+  - Course name
+  - Instructor(s)
-1. **Create a sprint timeline.** Consult the [design process and methods page](/design-process-and-methods.md) to choose design and research methods that fit your team's needs and interests.
-Place the chosen methods onto a design spring timeline.
+2. **Schedule:** Consult the [design process and methods page](/design-process-and-methods.md) to choose design and research methods that fit your team's needs and interests.
+Place the chosen methods onto a schedule.
 Name the method and describe what occurs in each session with the anticipated outcomes.
-  - Day, time, duration of session
+  - **Session:** Day, time, duration of session
-  - Method Name
+  - **Method:** Method Name
-  - Method Description
-  - Anticipated outcomes
-2. Please include at least one method for each category.
-You may repeat categories and methods as often as needed:
+  - **Method used:** Include at least one method for each category in the following list.
+You may repeat categories and methods as often as needed, and they do not all need to be collaborative or group based:
     - Research, discovery
     - Ideation, concept development
     - Production, testing, iteration
     - Analysis, feedback
-3. **Set roles and responsibilities.** Members may have multiple roles.
-See [team roles](/team-roles.md) page for a list of roles.
+  - **Description:** Name of the method used
+  - **Anticipated outcomes:** List what will come of the session.

 The project blog should be hosted using [Sites and Penn State](http://sites.psu.edu).
 Your team should use this blog to track the progress of the project and to show interesting project outcomes.
-  - If any project team members are concerned about privacy, project members may use a pseudonym (pen name) and in addition, the blog is able to be password protected to Penn State users.
+  - If any project team members are concerned about privacy, project members may use a pseudonym (pen name) and in addition, the blog is able to be password protected to Penn State WebAccess users.
 Please contact your instructor if this is a concern and need help with blog configuration.

 #### Submission details:

-1. Publish a link to the project blog on the related Canvas discussion.
+1. Publish a link to the project blog, even if currently blank, on the related Canvas discussion.
 2. Submit the link to the blog in the assignment submission
-3. Submit a
+3. Submit a timeline document in PDF format.

 ### Phase 3: Pitch